CAOS Conflict Management has its roots in a community mediation background, possibly the most challenging field of mediation in which to practice.

 Disputes between neighbours can lead to very stressful and damaging outcomes including turning to drink, being prescribed medication, family arguments, moving out of home to stay elsewhere as well as verbal abuse and violence.

-But over the years, community mediation has, quite rightly come to be seen as covering a much wider range of dispute situations, including workplaces, NHS complaints, intra-family conflict including in areas such as homelessness and as a pre-conference support for Family Group Conferencing and many more areas.
+Over the years, community mediation has, quite rightly, come to be seen as covering a much wider range of dispute situations, including workplaces, NHS complaints, intra-family conflict including in areas such as homelessness and as a pre-conference support for Family Group Conferencing and many more areas.

 Community, after all is where we all live and so this needs to include all the activities, organisations and services that exist within the areas in which we live.